Intuitive Eating

 • improved blood biomarkers, e.g., blood sugar and cholesterol

 The World Health Organisation defines health as “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity”.
-These pillars of health reflect what Intuitive Eating aims to help people achieve.
-It’s not about weight loss; aiming to change your weight is counteractive to Intuitive Eating, although it may happen when following its core principles.
-At its core, Intuitive Eating is about finding ‘authentic health’.
+These pillars of health reflect what intuitive eating aims to help people achieve.
+It’s not about weight loss; aiming to change your weight is counteractive to intuitive eating, although it may happen when following its core principles.
+At its core, intuitive eating is about finding ‘authentic health’.
 This is the journey of being able to “achieve a healthy relationship with food, mind, and your body”.
-It helps you look after yourself with compassion and kindness – having this perspective encourages you to learn and grow and is free from diet stigma (which I fully endorse!).

 These core principles explore either “cultivating attunement” (connecting with your body’s signals and experiences) or “removing obstacles to attunement”.

-Tribole and Resch have the perfect quote, in my opinion, on this fundamental principle: “You can’t make peace with your eating by declaring a war on your body or the foods you put into it”.
-It’s a powerful statement highlighting the importance of removing judgement from eating to help you find your balanced relationship with how you eat and drink.
+Tribole and Resch have the perfect quote on this fundamental principle: “You can’t make peace with your eating by declaring a war on your body or the foods you put into it”.
+It’s a powerful statement highlighting the importance of removing judgement from eating to help you find your balanced relationship with how you eat, drink and move your body.

 As with hunger, our body signals when it’s full when we’re physically and psychologically satisfied.
 Understandably, we can be out of sync with this after chronic dieting, especially if we’ve not yet found how to honour our hunger.

-A key phrase I often say is, “food is about enjoyment just as much as nourishment”.
+Food is so much more than the macronutrients it provides, and food should be just as much about enjoyment as it is about nourishment.
 Denying the pleasure experienced from eating is denying yourself the whole experience of life and can hold you back from your health goals.
 Allowing yourself to feel satisfaction from eating is a powerful tool.
-I frequently use an activity with clients that many describe as eye-opening.

 Connecting with how your body feels when moving, and dropping the thoughts of calorie burning, is liberating.
 Having a goal of losing weight isn’t a long-term motivating factor for moving more and can demoralise us from doing so if the scales don’t shift how we want them to.
 Changing this mindset and feeling the difference goes a long way to helping you find your authentic health.
 Also, did you know that exercise encourages diversity within our community of microbes in our gut!